hashicorp/design-system/website/docs/components/tag/partials/guidelines/guidelines.md

 ### When to use

-Use tags to indicate an object's categorization, i.e., for filtering.
+Use tags to indicate an object’s categorization, i.e., for filtering.

 ### When not to use